 WordPress is the most popular CMS available on the market.
 Not only is it easy to setup a blog or website within minutes, it’s endlessly expansive.
-There’s hundreds of free templates to choose from, thousands of plugins to build you own website and customise it.
+There’s hundreds of free templates to choose from, thousands of plugins to build your own website and customise it.
 There’s a whole world of content waiting for you.

 Web hosting providers recognise how useful WordPress is.
 It’s for this reason they offer managed WordPress hosting, which we’ll look into in a moment.
 Managed WordPress hosting is offered by a wealth of web hosts.
-I’ve taken the time to research the best managed WordPress hosting available on the market.
+I’ve taken the time to research the best-managed WordPress hosting available on the market.

 What is Managed WordPress Hosting?

 Managed WordPress hosting is a perfect way to avoid the time, effort, and trouble of managing your site (from a hosting point of view).
 Managed WordPress web hosts will maintain your WordPress website’s updates, security, etc. This is a great choice if you don’t have the resources available to do it yourself (and in all honesty it can be safer).

 You’ve probably already researched a few managed WordPress web hosts, which is why you’re here.
 During your travels you probably noticed that managed WordPress hosting is more expensive than shared hosting.
 Shared hosting is available from as little as 99p per month with the likes of Hostinger, so why is managed hosting so different?

 I’m here to answer the what, why and wheres of managed WordPress hosting.
 We’ll establish some key points: